 - The Mother of All Pandemics (Joris Roosen and Monica Green) – An extensive 93-page(!) bibliography dealing with all aspects of the plague in the middle ages.

 - Sessions on Epidemic History and the Future of Health (AAHM) – Six Zoom conference sessions on various aspect of this topic by historians of medicine, sponsored by the main society in the discipline.
 May 8-9, 2020 Zoom Webinar.

 - COVID-19 podcasts (CHSTM) – Podcasts by prominent historians on various aspects of epidemics and public health by experts in the field.
-March through May, 2020.
+Beginning in March 2020.

 - Pandemics (H-Sci-Med-Tech) – A quick link to the most current search results for the term “pandemic” in the H-Sci-Med-Tech database, covering recent announcements by historians of science, technology, and medicine.